who-owns-lausanne/who-owns-lausanne.github.io/index.md

 pension funds; of the city and of the canton Vaud.
 Because most owners only have a small amount of parcels we will group them into 7 types:

+{: .owner-legend }
- - public institutions: _the city, the swiss railways etc._
+ - {: .public } public institutions: _the city, the swiss railways etc._

-- pension or similar funds: _investment foundations,the city's pension fund, etc._
+- {: .pension } pension or similar funds: _investment foundations,the city's
+  pension fund, etc._

- - corporations: _listed public companies like Swiss Life S.A., Régie Chamot &
+ - {: .corp } corporations: _listed public companies like Swiss Life S.A., Régie
-   Cie S.A. etc._
+  Chamot & Cie S.A. etc._

- - cooperatives: _registered cooperative companies like Migros, la Mobilière etc._
+ - {: .coop } cooperatives: _registered cooperative companies like Migros, la
+  Mobilière etc._

- - foundations and associations: _for example the olympic foundation for cultural heritage._
+ - {: .foundation } foundations and associations: _for example the olympic foundation for
+    cultural heritage._

- - PPE: _the single flats in a building are owned by different people – in french _   proriété par étage.
+ - {: .ppe } PPE: _the single flats in a building are owned by different people – in french_ proriété par étage.

- - individual privates: _the whole building is owned by a private citizen._
+ - {: .private } individual privates: _the whole building is owned by a private citizen._

 If we look at the data as a map a very noisy mosaic shows up.